tdsmith/aRrgh/syntax.md

 * Otherwise, fundamentals are just C-like enough to lull you into a false sense of security.

 [^globals]: Technically, this finds the closest parent scope that contains a variable of that name, falling back to assignment in the global scope if the name isn't found in any of the parent environments.
-Consult `?"<<-"` for the gory details.
+Consult `?"<<-"` for more.
+It turns out name resolution in R [is complicated](http://blog.obeautifulcode.com/R/How-R-Searches-And-Finds-Stuff/).

 # Helping yourself